Quantum Knots and New Quantum Field Theory: Introduction

 \section{Introduction}

-In 1989 Witten derived knot invariants such as the Jones polynomial from quantum field theory based on the Chern-Simon Lagrangian \cite{Witten}.
-Inspired by Witten's work in this paper we shall derive knot invariants from a new gauge theory of quantum electrodynamics (QED) and quantum chromodynamics (QCD) \cite{Ng} \cite{Ng2}.
-Comparing to Witten's work our approach will be simpler and more rigorous.
-In our approach we shall first derive the Jones polynomial and then by a quantum group structure we derive new knot invariants which extend the Jones polynomial.
+In 1989 Witten derived knot invariants such as the Jones polynomial from quantum field theory based on the Chern-Simon Lagrangian \cite{Wit}.
+Inspired by Witten's work in this paper we shall derive quantum knots and knot invariants from a new quantum gauge field of electrodynamics (QED) and chromodynamics (QCD).
+In our approach we shall first construct quantum knots and their knot invaraints and then derive the Jones polynomial.